Analysis | Fox’s effort to clean up its post-election misinformation is not terribly convincing

 Again, no proof of anything close to what Powell repeatedly alleged ever emerged.

 Closed-captioning data from the Internet Archive analyzed by GDELT shows that Dobbs’s and Bartiromo’s shows were the ones most likely to mention Dominion and Smartmatic.
-How much coverage did the Fox networks give the conspiracy theories in the interest of providing coverage of a national news story?
+How much coverage did the Fox networks give the baseless fraud claims in the interest of providing coverage of a national news story?

 A lot.